georchestra/georchestra/ldapadmin/README.md

 ### Set of required fields

 The ldapadmin configuration, in the config module, contains a `requiredFields` parameter that defaults to `firstName,surname,email,uid,password,confirmPassword`.
 Adding other fields, separated by commas, will make them mandatory in new account and edit forms.
+Note that this parameter only affects public UI.

 For example, to impose the "Organisation" and "Title" fields to be not empty, set the following parameter in ldapadmin config